European Eel

 Eel mops

 At WWT Castle Espie we’re adopting a different technique.
-Here the freshwater lagoon is maintained with pipes that have tidal flaps that lose at low tide to stop saltwater flowing in.
+Here the freshwater lagoon is maintained with pipes that have tidal flaps that close at low tide to stop saltwater flowing in.
 Unfortunately they also stop glass eels as well.
 To get round the problem we set out collecting devices that look like mop heads to gather the glass eels as they arrive.
 We then gently carry the young eels in buckets to the freshwater pools on site.

 Fish and chips